top of page

 (For the record, New Yorker was 77%, AGNI was 75%, and Narrative was 68% — not bad, but down the list a bit.)

-Obviously 1: If you're going to do this on your own, you’ll have to start actually reading literary journals.
-You’ll need to read enough stories from a journal to have a fairly accurate measure of its preferences.
-I think three stories is a minimum, but for some journals — especially when the stories are particularly varied — you might decide to read more.
+Obviously 1: As mentioned above, I obviously had to start actually reading literary journals.
+I needed to read enough stories from a journal to have a fairly accurate measure of its preferences.
+Typically, three stories was a minimum, but for some journals — especially when the stories were particularly varied — I read more.

-But, seriously, this is the greatest homework assignment ever.
-Besides getting to know literary journals, you’ll discover some great writers, and you’ll learn a ton about writing, both what to do and (often, just as important) what not to do.
+This was the greatest homework assignment ever.
+Besides getting to know literary journals, I discovered some great writers, and learned a ton about writing, both what to do and (often, just as important) what not to do.

-Obviously 3: If you want to save yourself the trouble of spending thousands and thousands of hours reading literary journals, well, allow me to suggest you check out a cool little company called Submitit! :)
+Obviously 2: I spent thousands and thousands of hours reading literary journals so that you don't have to!
+Allow me to suggest you check out a cool little company called Submitit! :)

-— Erik Harper Klass is the founder of Submitit, the world’s first full-service submissions company.
-He has published stories and essays in a variety of journals, including New England Review, Summerset Review, Maryland Literary Review, and Open: Journal of Arts and Letters, and he has been nominated for multiple Pushcart Prizes.
+Erik Harper Klass is the founder of Submitit, the WORLD’S FIRST full-service submissions and editing company.
+He has published stories and essays in a variety of journals, including New England Review, Yemassee (Cola Literary Review), Blood Orange Review, Slippery Elm, Summerset Review, and many others, and he has been nominated for multiple Pushcart Prizes.
+He has published a novella from Buttonhook Press.

 Recent Posts